Suggest a Songfact / Artistfact

 I just took it from there and wrote it from a younger brother's perspective; made him disabled and wanting to get away.
 I made it Spain, basically, because it rhymes with plane."

-This was written and recorded the same day.
-Taupin wrote the lyrics one morning at the recording studio and brought them downstairs to Elton, who put music to it and recorded with the band that day.
+This was written and recorded the same day at the the Chateau d'Herouville in France (the "Honky Chateau"), where Elton and his team retreated to make the album.
+Bernie Taupin wrote the lyrics one morning at the recording studio and brought them downstairs to Elton, who put music to it and recorded it with the band that day.

 The record company didn't want to release this as a single because they thought it was too long and somber to be a hit.
 Elton had other ideas, and insisted they release it as a single before the album came out.
 The record company did, but with very little promotion.
 It became a hit anyway.